 From there, the loop trail continues east past some large meadows that fill with wildflowers in the Spring but are now fading gold under the first snow of the season.
 Last year we had a near “normal” snow year (unlike the previous two years of snow drought) and these meadows rested under 3 to 4 feet of snow and made for some excellent snowshoeing.

 Just short of its rejoining with of the connector trail, the loop trail passes the less than remarkable actual summit of Grizzly, just a lumpy pile of rocks.
 One comes to Grizzly for the views, not the summit.

-And then I headed home to see how the LovedOne was faring in the garden…
+After a 5.4 mile lollipop loop with 800 feet of elevation gain, I headed home to see how well the LovedOne was composting in the garden…